samwisehawkins/wrftools/README.md

 README
 --------

-A set of python scripts for running WRF and associated programmes, e.g. WPS, NCL etc.
+A framework for running WRF and associated programmes, e.g. WPS, NCL etc.

 It is designed to be quickly hackable.
 There are some tools out there which run WRF, but they are not easily modified.
 This is designed to provide an easy to use framework which is easily customised and modified.

-This README file serves as documentation in the (hopefully temporary) absence of dedicated documentation.
+This README file serves as documentation in the (temporary) absence of dedicated documentation.
+For more detailed docs, try the ./doc folder.

 ## Dependencies

+### External tools

-The following external tools are required:
+The following external tools are required.
+All are findable via your favourite search engine.

 * WRF        - obviously
 * WPS        - ditto
 * gribmaster - fetches external boundary conditions
 * NCL        - for visualisation and time-series extraction
 * NCO        - needed for adding metadata and compression (compiled with netCDF4 support)

+### Python dependecies

 Despite trying to reduce the python dependencies to a bare minimimum, there are still some modules which are not included with a standard